EpiSci/SBL/README.md

 # SBL
 The github for suprised based learning.
+Use the "test.py" file to run a test.